-

 (Notes)

-1. The above table lists up to three of the skills possessed by the directors, and does not show all of the skills they possess
+1. The table on the left lists up to three of the skills possessed by the directors, and does not show all of the skills they possess.

-2. “Management Experience” means experience and knowledge that provides the basis for strategic thinking aimed at achieving sustainable improvements in corporate value over the medium to long term.
+2. “Management Experience” means experience and knowledge that provides the basis for strategic thinking aimed at achieving sustainable improvements in shareholder value over the medium to long term.

-4. “Sales/Marketing” means experience and knowledge that provides the basis for formulating competitive sales strategies in the medical device industry
+4. “Sales/Marketing” means experience and knowledge that provide the basis for formulating competitive sales strategies.

-5. “R&D/Manufacturing/Medical Affairs” means experience and knowledge that provides the basis for formulating competitive product strategies in the medical device industry.
+5. “Sales/Marketing” means experience and knowledge that provide the basis for formulating competitive sales strategies.

 6. “Finance/Accounting” means experience and knowledge that provides the basis for making decisions in relation to corporate and business activities.

-7. “Legal Affairs/Compliance” means experience and knowledge that provides the basis for taking advantage of opportunities and managing risk in relation to corporate and business activities.
+7. “Legal Affairs/Compliance/Sustainability” means experience and knowledge that provides the basis for taking advantage of opportunities and managing risk in relation to corporate and business activities.

 8. “Personnel Affairs/Human Resource Development” means experience and knowledge that provides the basis for securing and utilizing management resources in relation to corporate and business activities.